Yusuffrih/PianoBop/README.md

 * Feedback form operating through Email.js which provides the user with an personalised automatic, response to let them know that their feedback has been received
 * Feedback on how they are doing in the game
 * Button feedback for every button pressed or click they make through audio and visual
+* A button to enable the user to pick a colour theme for the website e.g. dark/light

 ### Features Yet To Be Implemented
 * Giving the use the option to choose different difficulty levels